matwerber1/serverless-airflow-on-aws-fargate/README.md

 I don't have everything working yet...

-1. Got the `webserver` task up and running, and I can see that it has connected to and populated data within the Aurora PG database...
+# Status

+1. Webserver task running and can connect via Fargate IP and ALB
+2. Scheduler task running, and webserver no longer says "no scheduler running", so I think scheduler-to-webserver communication is ok (?)
+3. Redis task running

 ## Useful commands